space space space

 If a father fails in his role as a proper father, then he will also fail in his duty to separate the child from its infantile yearning for a mother’s love.
 In distress and anger at this failure, the child will desire to return to a fantasy of an idealized mother, thus setting up the dynamic of an addiction.

 Addictions can therefore serve the unconscious purpose of numbing emotional pain.
 Such pain could be the result of the absence of a mother’s gentle love because the mother was physically absent or because she was emotionally absent due to her being either emotionally cold or being controlling and domineering.
-Such pain could also be the result of the absence of a father’s guidance and protection.
+Such pain could also be the result of the absence of a father’s guidance and protection, especially in regard to learning how to contain a domineering mother.

 Addictions draw their strength from your lack of trust in God.
 When you lack trust in God, and when despair is therefore the unconscious essence of your life, then nothing in you can stand up to the overwhelming urge for momentary pleasure and say, “Wait!
 This isn’t right.”